Paper Giant

 A diagram showing the 'modes of conservation work' and the research participants who correspond to that mode.

-Over 7 weeks Paper Giant interviewed three CVA stakeholders and eight people involved in planning, delivering and investing in conservation and landcare projects in Victoria and NSW.
+Over seven weeks, we spoke with three CVA stakeholders and eight people involved in planning, delivering, and investing in conservation and landcare projects across Victoria and NSW.

 A diagram showing the network of a CVA facilitator.

-We drew upon the research to outline a vision for a digital platform, including recommendations for platform validation and market launch that deliver for each landcare mode:
+We drew on the research to outline a vision for a digital platform, with recommendations for validation and market launch that deliver for each mode of conservation work:

-• Facilitation: More efficient, streamlined processes improve ease of planning and reporting tasks
+• Facilitation: More efficient, streamlined processes that make planning and reporting easier

-• Stewardship: A rich picture of field activities and impact drives business and funding decisions
+• Stewardship: A rich picture of field activities and impact to drive better business and funding decisions

-• Fieldwork: Volunteers are able to focus on delivering quality outcomes.
-They capture stories and observations as they happen; less focus on onerous compliance reporting
+• Fieldwork: Volunteers can focus on delivering quality outcomes — capturing stories and observations as they happen, rather than filling out compliance reports

-• Investment: Highly responsive investment strategies are more attuned to needs of people on the ground
+• Investment: More responsive funding strategies, better attuned to the needs of people on the ground

 A CVA conservation worker being interviewed